COHRINT/Robot-Setup/README.md

 #### Once the eMMC has Ubuntu 16

+If you don't have screen installed, install it via (check $ man screen):
+$ sudo apt-get install screen

 9. Plug the new Ubuntu 16 eMMC chip normally into an odroid.
 Attach a serial console to that odroid and your computer.
 Apply power to the odroid.
 On your computer run:
 $ sudo screen /dev/ttyUSB0 115200n81 (check a screen commands cheatsheet for more help with screen)